I had my tongue pierced 15 years ago. This may lead you to think surely I can’t remember what it felt like, but it is my only piercing ever.

 Here are my top tips for fast healing after a tongue piercing

-- Use painkillers, alternating between ibuprophen and paracetamol.
+- Use painkillers, alternating between ibuprofen and paracetamol.
 After the first 24 hours gradually reduce the number of doses you use.

-- Use a salt water or antiseptic mouthwash morning and evening for at least five days.
+- Use saltwater or antiseptic mouthwash morning and evening for at least five days.
 Allow the mouthwash to surround your tongue for at least 30 seconds.

 - If you have any sign of an infection such as pus coming from the hole or a raised temperature you should go to your doctor.
 They might not be delighted about the piercing, but they will prescribe you antibiotics if you need them.

 In the long term, the worst trouble I’ve had with my tongue piercing is chipping teeth whilst eating and inadvertently crunching on the steel end balls.
 I’ve lost 25% of one molar that way and a couple of chips off my other teeth.
 That finally lead to me taking out my tongue piercing after nine years, but having noticed new tongue bars that have plastic balls and discovering my tongue hole is still in place, I’m back in business!

 There is no right or wrong answer to this.
 From a pain point of view, everyone’s pain threshold differs as does their response to different kinds of pain, so you can only use how I felt and what I’ve observed from others as a general guideline.

 Who Shouldn't Get One?

 - If you don’t like the idea of possibly not being able to eat properly for a week don’t do it.

 - If you have a short tongue, think very carefully about doing it because it will mean the piercing is towards the front of your mouth and is very likely to affect your speech.
 The only person I know with a short tongue who had it pierced ended up removing it because she couldn't speak clearly with it.